 Giving Compass' Take:

-- Tamra Simpson, writing for EdSource, discusses the importance of professional development for educators to learn about inclusion to help students feel a strong sense of belonging.
+- Tamra Simpson discusses the importance of professional development for educators to learn about inclusion to help students feel a strong sense of belonging.

-- What is it critical to employ strategies that prioritize inclusion?
+- How can you spread understanding and help employ strategies that prioritize inclusion?

 What is Giving Compass?

 We connect donors to learning resources and ways to support community-led solutions.
 Learn more about us.

 Students feeling valued, seen, heard, and included should not be left to chance.
 It should not depend on the teacher, school site or school district.
 Rather, this should be the experience of all students, everywhere.

 As districts develop and refine plans for how to spend billions of dollars on professional development through the Educator Effectiveness Funds, I believe they should prioritize professional development around inclusion behaviors.